 Diversity Media connects worlds with the aim of contributing to diverse and inclusive media, organizations and education.
 We believe in the power of a inclusive society where differences are embraced and similarities strengthened.

 In our diverse society a growing amount of organizations wants to become more divers and inclusive.
 They realize this is necessary if they want to remain innovative and creative and stay in touch with society.
 But how do you make this desire to become diverse and inclusive a reality?

 Owner of Diversity Media, Zoë Papaikonomou, has been researching diversity, equity and inclusion for over fifteen years.
 Together with organizational anthropologist Annebregt Dijkman she wrote ‘Got an angry Muslim for me?'
 (2018) about the role of editorial culture in the lack of diversity in media.
 Together with Kauthar Bouchallikht she wrote the book The Inclusion Marathon (2021).
 Together they interviewed 41 diversity practitioners and researchers about their knowledge and experiences in the work field of diversity, equity and inclusion.

 Founder of Diversity Media, Zoë Papaikonomou, is an author, investigative journalist, podcaster and media educator.
 Her work is focused on diversity, equity and inclusion.
-Not only by researching this field, but also by challenging current structures en norms especially in mainstream media.
+Not only by researching this field, but also by challenging current structures en norms.
 She just published her second book, The Inclusion Marathon, about the world of DEI in the Netherlands together with Kauthar Bouchallikht.
 In 2018 she published her first book together with Annebregt Dijkman: 'Got an angry Muslim for me?'

-For more info, check Zoë's profile on Linkedin.
+For more information, check Zoë's profile on LinkedIn.